Raadic/Raadic/README.md

 ### 🧙‍♂️ About Me

-I don't code - I vibe with the keyboard until something happens.
-My Git commits are more like modern art than actual development.
-Stack Overflow isn't a resource; it's my coding partner.

 - 🔮 Turning coffee into barely functional code since [2015]
 - 💫 Professional "it works on my machine" enthusiast
 - 🎨 If it looks good, it IS good (please don't check the console)